wkumari/draft-wkumari-dnsop-ttl-stretching/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on August 3, 2015.
+   This Internet-Draft will expire on August 3, 2014.

+Kumari                   Expires August 3, 2014                 [Page 1]

+Internet-Draft                TTL Stretchng                 January 2014

 Copyright Notice

-   Copyright (c) 2015 IETF Trust and the persons identified as the document authors.
+   Copyright (c) 2014 IETF Trust and the persons identified as the document authors.
 All rights reserved.

    This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (http://trustee.ietf.org/license-info) in effect on the date of publication of this document.
-Please review these documents

-Kumari                   Expires August 3, 2015                 [Page 1]

-Internet-Draft                  template                    January 2015

-   carefully, as they describe your rights and restrictions with respect to this document.
+Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must include Simplified BSD License text as described in Section 4.e of